 This year in March I had the great opportunity to do a business travel to Bangkok.
 This city is fascinating, so different from our Western world, even if there are many Western influences.
 We used one day for the Temples and Bangkok Channels Tour and got many great impressions of the diversity here.
 My Fujifilm X100F once again showed what a great travel camera it is.
 I shot a lot of photos, you can see some of them at Flickr.

-After not being able to visit the OOP conference in Munich last year I now had a chance again to place a talk about Ethereum, the stuff I’m working with at Status.
+After not being able to visit the OOP conference in Munich last year I now had a chance again to place a talk about Ethereum, the stuff I’m working on.
 So on Monday I took a long train ride where I thanks to todays technology has the chance to work in.
 Sometimes the provided WiFi broke down, but mostly it works.
 A nice experience, especially with the service on board and the impressions when looking out of the window.

 As a Friend of Laphroig the distillary invited me also this year again to purchase two special malts not intended for the regular trading: The Laphroaig Cask Strength Batch 009 and the Laphroaig Càirdeas 2017 Cask Strength QC.
 I couldn’t say no and ordered both, on Monday they arrived.
 Now I’m looking forward opening them.
 But this won’t be the next days.
 As I already wrote I’m renewing my collection.

 I already mentioned that I planned to start a photo series called fiftytwo with my 52nd birthday.
 These photos will be published on Instagram with the tag #fiftytwo.
 Additionally they will be added to an album on Flickr.
 On 3rd of July I had this birthday.
 So now the photo series is growing and I hope you’ll enjoy my travel through this year of age.